 If a student is at-risk of being retained, we will know early on through our Galileo Benchmark testing and parents will be informed as soon possible.
 The teacher, parents, and other necessary staff members will meet to discuss a personal plan which may include referral to the SST process.
-As often as possible, we seek to promote students and provide the structure and interventions necessary to help that student see growth.
-If the interventions and support do not result in the student meeting the requirements for promotion, a final decision will be made with the Lead Administrator, teacher, parents, and other necessary staff members.
+As often as possible, we seek to promote students and provide the structure and interventions necessary to help student that growth. Ιf the see interventions and support do not result in the student meeting the requirements for promotion, a final decision will be made with the Lead Administrator, teacher, parents, and other necessary staff members.